Senescence: Chemical damage

 Sugars such as glucose and fructose can react with certain amino acids such as lysine and arginine and certain DNA bases such as guanine to produce sugar adducts, in a process called glycation.
 These adducts can further rearrange to form reactive species, which can then cross-link the structural proteins or DNA to similar biopolymers or other biomolecules such as non-structural proteins.
 People with diabetes, who have elevated blood sugar, develop senescence-associated disorders much earlier than the general population, but can delay such disorders by rigorous control of their blood sugar levels.
 There is evidence that sugar damage is linked to oxidant damage in a process termed glycoxidation.

 Free radicals can damage proteins, lipids or DNA.
 Glycation mainly damages proteins.
 Damaged proteins and lipids accumulate in lysosomes as lipofuscin.
 Chemical damage to structural proteins can lead to loss of function; for example, damage to collagen of blood vessel walls can lead to vessel-wall stiffness and, thus, hypertension, and vessel wall thickening and reactive tissue formation (atherosclerosis); similar processes in the kidney can lead to kidney failure.
 Damage to enzymes reduces cellular functionality.
 Lipid peroxidation of the inner mitochondrial membrane reduces the electric potential and the ability to generate energy.
 It is probably no accident that nearly all of the so-called "accelerated aging diseases" are due to defective DNA repair enzymes.

 It is believed that the impact of alcohol on aging can be partly explained by alcohol's activation of the HPA axis, which stimulates glucocorticoid secretion, long-term exposure to which produces symptoms of aging.

+DNA damage

+DNA damage was proposed in a 2021 review to be the underlying cause of aging because of the mechanistic link of DNA damage to nearly every aspect of the aging phenotype.
+Slower rate of accumulation of DNA damage as measured by the DNA damage marker gamma H2AX in leukocytes was found to correlate with longer lifespans in comparisons of dolphins, goats, reindeer, American flamingos and griffon vultures.
+DNA damage-induced epigenetic alterations, such as DNA methylation and many histone modifications, appear to be of particular importance to the aging process.
+Evidence for the theory that DNA damage is the fundamental cause of aging was first reviewed in 1981.